Australia–Iran relations: Trade and sanctions

 In October 2008, Australia imposed sanctions against Iran because of Iran's nuclear program and missile program and efforts to contravene United Nations Security Council sanctions.
 These sanctions were applied to gold, precious metals, and arms.

 In July 2010, Australia imposed financial sanctions and travel bans on individuals and entities involved in Iran's nuclear and missile programs or who assist Iran in violating sanctions, and an arms embargo.
-As of 2011, the two-way trade, which had diminished in recent years, was still $200 million.

 Australia imposed further sanctions in January 2013 to limit Australian business with oil, gas, petroleum and financial sectors in Iran.
 Foreign Minister of Australia Bob Carr said "These sanctions further increase pressure on Iran to comply with its nuclear non-proliferation obligations and with UN Security Council resolutions and to engage in serious negotiations on its nuclear program".

 In 2014-15, the two-way trade was more than $354 million.
 Most international sanctions on Iran were lifted in 2016, following the implementation of the Joint Comprehensive Plan of Action nuclear deal.

-Diplomatic relations

-Australian envoys attended the Non-Aligned Movement Summit in Tehran, Iran in August 2012.

-On 18 April 2015, Australia's Minister for Foreign Affairs Julie Bishop visited Iran, at the invitation of Iranian Foreign Minister Mohammad Javad Zarif.
-The visit was the first visit of an Australian minister since Alexander Downer in 2003.
-During a private meeting, the Ministers discussed Australia wanting Iran to accept Iranian asylum seekers denied entry to Australia, trade between the two nations and the fight against Islamic State.
-Leaders were also optimistic that lifting of global sanctions on Iran would boost business opportunities for Australia and economic activity in Iran.
+In 2023 the federal government in Australia issued Magnitsky-style financial sanctions and travel bans against 14 individuals and 14 Iranian entities, including four members of the Basij morality police, who were "responsible for egregious human rights abuses and violations in Iran".
+The sanctioned Basij members "were responsible for the arrest, detention and ill-treatment of Mahsa 'Jina' Amini", who was detained for not wearing her Hijab correctly and later died in custody.
+During the protests in the aftermath of her death hundreds were killed, thousands were arrested, four young men were hanged and more the a dozen others were sentenced to death.
+According to ABC News, Senator Wong said that the sanctions will also include political, military and law enforcement officials responsible for the oppression of the Iranian people.
+Further sanctions were issued against 13 Iranian individuals and one entity for the manufacture and supply of drones to Russia in its war against Ukraine.